andy5313/frontline-education/README.md

 - Number of contributions

 Clicking on a contributor in the list displays the detail view for that specific contributor!
-Detail view
-The detail view should retrieve and display additional details about the selected contributor.

 Displays
 - Username
 - Name